soverenio/docs/README.md

    1. Develop and refactor in the `dev` branch.
    2. Ask the subject matter experts to review — material, grammar and style.
    3. When approved, merge the `dev` into the `v1` branch.
-The `v1` branch is set to `stable` version of the docs — the default version you see on https://docs.soveren.io.
+The `v1` branch is set to the `stable` docs version — the default version you see on https://docs.soveren.io.